SuleimanFarah/sunpy/ORG/Coordination-Meeting-2022-Notes.md

 SST:
 * Most people use the two main instruments: CHROMIS and CRISP
-* Images of same field of view, scanning slit spectro-polarimetry (CHROMIS currently doesnt have polarimetry but may have in the future)
+* Images of same field of view, scanning slit spectro-polarimetry (CHROMIS currently does not have polarimetry but may have in the future)
 * SST is one of the highest throughput instruments currently operating - can be 2.9TB/hr, and can observe for many hours
 * Existing pipeline called SSTRED in IDL [(on github)](https://github.com/ISP-SST/sstred)
     * users dont do this, this is done by an institute and provided